What Does Code P0330 Mean?

-Knock sensors are solely used for the purpose of sensing when your engine is “knocking,” or sensing when there is exploding in the air/fuel mixture in a way that delivers less power and can also damage the engine if prolonged.
-When the engine “knocks” there is an excessive amount of NOx that is released.
-When trouble code P0330 is set, this means that the knock sensor 2 in Bank 2 is not operating properly.
+Knock sensors are solely used for the purpose of sensing when your engine is “knocking,” or sensing when the air/fuel mixture combusts prematurely.
+This delivers less power and can also damage the engine if prolonged.
+When the engine “knocks” there is also an excessive amount of NOx that is released.
+When trouble code P0330 is set, this means that knock sensor 2 in bank 2 is not operating properly.

 - Check Engine Light

 With a knock sensor fault, the first step is to get it diagnosed to figure out what is causing the problem.